 Every cabin will experience a variety of outdoor adventures during their time together at camp.
 This might include hiking, canoeing, white water rafting or even a night sleeping out on an island or a local mountain.
 If your camper has any medical issues that might preclude their participation in these activities, we don't want them to be put at risk of injury.
-Please provide a note from their physician excusing them from these normally scheduled activities.
+Please call 603-875-3600 to discuss their limitations and provide a note from their physician excusing them from these normally scheduled activities.
 In the absence of such documentation, we will assume your child can fully participate in these activities.